 Richard Horton is an experienced, dual-qualified US and Australian corporate and technology lawyer, advising clients in both the US (in particular Silicon Valley) and Australia.

-Richard works primarily with emerging growth and later stage tech companies in a variety of industries, including digital media, internet, music, consumer products, software, computer hardware, semiconductors and semiconductor manufacturing equipment, medical devices, biotechnology, and clean energy technologies.
+Richard works primarily with emerging growth and later stage tech companies in a variety of industries, including robotics, digital media, consumer products, software, semiconductors, manufacturing, medical devices biotechnology and clean energy technologies.
 Richard concentrates on:

-Richard has deep experience helping Australian venture funds and technology companies doing business in the US and regularly works with US and offshore multinationals doing US and Australian law deals in Australia.
+Richard has deep experience helping Australian venture funds and technology companies doing business in Australia and the US, and regularly works with US and offshore multinationals doing deals in Australia.
 He has been involved in some of Silicon Valley’s largest M&A transactions and has negotiated numerous venture financing transactions in both the US and Australia.
 He has also negotiated a broad range of complex intellectual property and technology development and licensing and manufacturing transactions.

 Before joining the firm, Richard was a senior associate in the Sydney office of a global law firm (spending 12 months on secondment at Telstra Corporation).
 In late 1999, he moved to the US where he spent five years in the Silicon Valley office of a US-based global law firm, three years as a partner in the San Francisco office of a large Australia-based international corporate law firm and six years as a partner in the Silicon Valley (Palo Alto) office of a large multinational law firm.